-(1) If an approved body has lawful possession of a copy (the "master copy") of the whole or part of - it shall not be an infringement of copyright in the work, or in the typographical arrangement of the published edition, for the body to make, or supply, accessible copies for the personal use of visually impaired persons to whom the master copy is not accessible because of their impairment.

-- (a) a published literary, dramatic, musical or artistic work; or - (b) a published edition,
+- (1) If an approved body has lawful access to a copy (the "master copy") of the whole or part of a literary, dramatic, musical or artistic work, whether published or otherwise made available, it is not an infringement of copyright in the work for the body to make, communicate, make available or distribute accessible copies for the personal use of visually impaired persons to whom the master copy is not available because of their impairment.6 - (2) Paragraph (1) shall not apply if the master copy is of a musical work, or part of a musical work, and the making of an accessible copy would involve recording a performance of the work or part of it.

-- (2) Paragraph (1) shall not apply if the master copy is of a musical work, or part of a musical work, and the making of an accessible copy would involve recording a performance of the work or part of it. - (3) Paragraph (1) shall not apply in relation to the making of an accessible copy if, or to the extent that, copies of the copyright work are commercially available, by or with the authority of the copyright owner, in a form that is accessible to the same or substantially the same degree. - (4) Paragraph (1) shall not apply in relation to the supply of an accessible copy to a particular visually impaired person if, or to the extent that, copies of the copyright work are commercially available, by or with the authority of the copyright owner, in a form that is accessible to that person. - (5) An accessible copy made under this Article shall be accompanied by - (a) a statement that it is made under this Article; and - (b) a sufficient acknowledgement. - (6) If an approved body charges for supplying a copy made under this Article, the sum charged shall not exceed the cost of making and supplying the copy. - (7) An approved body making copies under this Article must, if it is an educational establishment conducted for profit, ensure that the copies will be used only for its educational purposes. - (8) If the master copy is in copy-protected electronic form, any accessible copy made of it under this Article must, so far as it is reasonably practicable to do so, incorporate the same, or equally effective, copy protection (unless the copyright owner agrees otherwise). - (9) If an approved body continues to hold an accessible copy made under paragraph (1) when it would no longer be entitled to make or supply such a copy under that paragraph, the copy shall be treated as an infringing copy. - (10) If an accessible copy which would be an infringing copy but for this Article is subsequently dealt with - (a) it shall be treated as an infringing copy for the purposes of that dealing; and - (b) if that dealing infringes copyright, it shall be treated as an infringing copy for all subsequent purposes. - (11) In paragraph (10), "dealt with" means sold or let for hire or offered or exposed for sale or hire or communicated to the public.
+- (3) - (4) - (5) An accessible copy made under this Article shall be accompanied by - (a) a statement that it is made under this Article; and - (b) a sufficient acknowledgement. - (6) If an approved body charges for supplying a copy made under this Article, the sum charged shall not exceed the cost of making and supplying the copy. - (7) An approved body making copies under this Article must, if it is an educational establishment conducted for profit, ensure that the copies will be used only for its educational purposes. - (8) If the master copy is in copy-protected electronic form, any accessible copy made of it under this Article must, so far as it is reasonably practicable to do so, incorporate the same, or equally effective, copy protection (unless the copyright owner agrees otherwise). - (9) If an approved body continues to hold an accessible copy made under paragraph (1) when it would no longer be entitled to make or supply such a copy under that paragraph, the copy shall be treated as an infringing copy. - (10) If an accessible copy which would be an infringing copy but for this Article is subsequently dealt with - (a) it shall be treated as an infringing copy for the purposes of that dealing; and - (b) if that dealing infringes copyright, it shall be treated as an infringing copy for all subsequent purposes. - (11) In paragraph (10), "dealt with" means sold or let for hire or offered or exposed for sale or hire or communicated to the public. - (12) An approved body which has made an accessible copy of a work under this Article may communicate, make available or distribute it to another approved body which is entitled to make accessible copies of the work under this Article for the purposes of enabling that other body to make accessible copies of the work.9